EECS-581-Team-3/EECS_581_Group_2/README.md

     random - for mine placement
     tkinter - for GUI
     os - for terminal interface, to clear terminal between changes in game state (optional)

+*Documentation for the changes made by Group 3 can be found in the Main branch as "Group 3 Project 2 Master Document."